The Use of Art Therapy in Addiction Treatment

 While the effectiveness of art therapy may vary from person to person, as an overall modality, it is a practical and efficient method.
 The use of art therapy for addiction is exceedingly beneficial and can be a healthy outlet for those who are working on maintaining sobriety, even if they are early in recovery.
 In one survey, 36% of substance abuse treatment centers use art therapy as a modality.
 Drug rehab aftercare is a helpful area for art therapy to take place, as it offers people a safe emotional outlet and method of managing cravings at a time that may feel vulnerable.

-If you or someone you love is struggling with addiction, call The Recovery Village Palm Beach today to explore your treatment options and get the help you deserve.
+If you or someone you love is struggling with addiction, call The Recovery Village Palm Beach at Baptist Health today to explore your treatment options and get the help you deserve.

 Healthywaymag.com.
 “Art Therapy: Types, Benefits and Connection to Color Psychology.”
 Accessed September 14, 2019.